awesome-windows11/CensorNet/browser/README.md

 Vivaldi makes about 119 requests on startup, and continues to make unsolicited connections after.
 Anti-privacy Bing is the default search engine.

 **EVEN IF** you disable everything under "Google Services" and "Google Extensions" under "Privacy" in settings, it will still make automatic connections to Google.
 Also makes connections after first start up to `mirmir.vivaldi.com` and `downloads.vivaldi.com`.

+### Vivaldi Assigns you a unique ID
+From the Privacy Policy: "When you install Vivaldi browser (“Vivaldi”), each installation profile is assigned a unique user ID that is stored on your computer.
+Vivaldi will send a message using HTTPS directly to our servers located in Iceland every 24 hours containing this ID, version, cpu architecture, screen resolution and time since last message.
+We anonymize the IP address of Vivaldi users by removing the last octet of the IP address from your Vivaldi client then we store the resolved approximate location after using a local geoip lookup.
+The purpose of this collection is to determine the total number of active users and their geographical distribution".